 The Winter Solstice is an ancient celebration.
 The Druid and the Celts knew this.

 The Celts stayed awake all night to honour the dark time when the old sun dies (often through very bitter weather) and to watch the new sun arise on the horizon.
 And some still do this.

 This is the sun that will carry us through to midsummer.

 The new sun is a faint glimmering sun, not the full sun that arises on the horizon.
 Often this sun will be shrouded in cloud and not seen.
 Only felt as the light comes and a new day dawns.

 For the Celts, this new sun brings with it the hopes and dreams of what is to come.
 The seeds that were planted in the ground in the autumn are already beginning to grow and take root – as our own hopes and dreams.

 Can you see why this is important for Introverts?

-Introverts love to to reflect, to be still.
-To be away from the hurly burly of socialising and crazy busyness.
+Introverts love to reflect, to be still.
+To be away from the hurly-burly of socialising and crazy busyness.
 It is so important that we take this time at this time of year.